annayeva/Android-exersises/README.md

-# Completed excersises from the "Android developmet" introduction course at KEA
+# Completed excersises from the "Android developmet" introduction course at KEA (Keeps updating..)
 - BMI calculator
 - Basic calculator
 - Pounds to kilograms converter